 The people running the bunker had some basic foods for sale and provided sleeping places for the porters.
 The sleeping arrangements for the porters were on rocky platforms with a small area for cooking.
 Dorje helped to set up my tent near the kitchen.
 All I wanted to do was to rest.
 My cough eased once I took some Tylenol and used an asthma puffer I found in Juan’s first aid kit.

 I really did hit the wall physically and almost mentally.
 I felt like shit after this long day.
 I have never had this experience before but then I have never walked for 15 hours without food at 6,000m before either.
 I did have a good night's sleep though, and in the morning the cough went away almost completely.
-I had some wild dreams at this altitude and during the night: I laughed hard at my own jokes.
+I had some wild dreams at this altitude and during the night: I laughed hard at my own jokes and dreams.

 November 3, 2012, Baruntse basecamp 5,450m